CWolfs/MissionControl-Site/docs/contract-builder-api/trigger-conditionals/encounter-object-matches-state-conditional.md

 sidebar_label: Encounter Object Matches State
 ---

-The `EncounterObjectMatchesStateConditional` conditional checks multiple objectives by their GUID and checks the statuses of them all against the conditional checks.
-It ALL suceed when the objective's status and the conditional status check match.
+The `EncounterObjectMatchesStateConditional` conditional checks the status of an Encounter Object (in code known as `EncounterObjectGameLogic`).
+Encounter Object is the supertype of lots of in-map logic objects like, but not limited to, a `Chunk`, Dialogue, some Effects and Game Logic objects.
+If the Encounter Object exists in the encounter layer then you can use this conditional to check its state in a `Trigger`.

 ## EncounterObjectMatchesStateConditional